PromoterPredict/PromoterStrengthPredictorML/README.md

 # PromoterStrengthPredictorML
-Machine Learning using Multivarient Linear Regression to Predict the Strength of a Promoter
+Machine Learning using Multivariate Linear Regression to Predict the Strength of a Promoter

 Quick summary

-This website serves as a Python based machine learning platform to predict the strength of sigma seventy core promoters in Escherichia coli in a manner that subverts the need for tedious experiments and is cost effective.
+This website presents a Python based machine learning platform to predict the strength of sigma70 core promoters in Escherichia coli to ease the need for laborious and expensive experiments.
 Here multi-variate linear regression has been used where the parameters were optimized with gradient descent.
-The training data set used here is the Anderson promoter collection developed and characterized by the Anderson lab at UC Berkeley.
+The training data set used here is the promoter collection characterized by the Anderson lab at UC Berkeley (http://parts.igem.org/Promoters/Catalog/Anderson).

 How to Set it up